 He has been involved in helping to create many national and local initiatives, including ArtsWire, the NYC CETA Artists Project, the Montauk and Orcas Conferences for Support for Individual Artists, the National Campaign for Freedom of Expression, NYCreates, Studio in a School, and the Urban Artist Initiative/NYC.

-Ted also serves on numerous other boards and committees (past and present), including the Asian American Arts Alliance, the Center for West Park, the CUE Art Foundation, the Design Trust for Public Space, HB Studio and Playwright’s Foundation, the International Studio and Curatorial Program, the Joan Mitchell Foundation, and New Yorkers for Culture & Arts.
+Ted also serves on numerous other boards and committees (past and present), including the Asian American Arts Alliance, the Center for West Park, the CUE Art Foundation, the Design Trust for Public Space, HB Studio and Playwright’s Foundation, the International Studio and Curatorial Program, the Joan Mitchell Foundation, New Yorkers for Culture & Arts, and the National Coalition for Arts’ Preparedness and Emergency Response.
 He is also a member of the Honorary Board of the Alliance of Artist Communities, and on Advisory Committees for Entertainment Community Fund (formerly the Actors Fund), CERF+, and the Research Center for Arts and Culture, to name just a few he’s been involved with over the years.

 He writes and speaks extensively on arts and artists and cultural policy and is widely considered one of the foremost people in the country focused on support for contemporary artists.

 We hope you will join us at Back to School with ArtsConnection, this year’s benefit on September 21 celebrating Ted’s legacy along with renown artists and teaching artists.
 Stay tuned for more information.

 Announcing the ‘Grow with GIVE’ 2022 Program Recipients

 The Grow with GIVE Program, supported by a generous grant from The New York Community Trust, is a collaborative project spearheaded by New 42/New Victory Theater, ArtsConnection, and Community-Word Project.